-The £7-million pilot project designed to inject zero-carbon hydrogen to a live natural gas network in the UK is now underway.
+The £7 million pilot project designed to inject zero-carbon hydrogen to a live natural gas network in the UK is now underway.

 This blend means consumers need not alter any pipework or gas appliances to help in the reduction of carbon dioxide (CO2) emissions.

 Ofgem’s Network Innovation Competition backs the project.
-Cadent leads it through a partnership with Keele University, Northern Gas Networks, the Health and Safety Executive (HSE) Science Division, Progressive Energy, and ITM Power.
+Cadent leads it through a partnership with Keele University, Northern Gas Networks, Health and Safety Executive (HSE) Science Division, Progressive Energy, and ITM Power.

-ITM Power supplies the electrolyser that is used to produce the hydrogen.
+ITM Power supplies the electrolyser that is used to produce hydrogen.
 Renewable energy powers the machine and works by separating water molecules into oxygen and hydrogen.

 Keele University was chosen as the first trial location since it owns and operates a private gas supply network, which is easier and safer to isolate from the rest of the UK network.

-The HSE has previously conducted work that revealed modern appliances and networks could adopt a 20 vol% blend of hydrogen without modification.
+The HSE has previously conducted work that revealed current appliances and networks could adopt a 20 vol% blend of hydrogen without modification.
 It directs investment to infrastructure that fosters bulk production of hydrogen such as in CCUS and natural gas conditioning.

 The 20% blend of hydrogen is shown to give a low carbon heating of only 29 TWh/y within the domestic gas demand.
 In the UK, heating demand accounts for more than half of total carbon emissions.
 These figures support the notion that hydrogen creates significant carbon savings.